-- 18. Sbwa are available to claimants in England aged 18+ who are claiming JSA, or in the ESA (WRAG) group, or Lone Parents aged 18 24 who are entitled to income support solely on this basis whose youngest child is aged 4 who are close to the labour market and will not have significant needs relating to numeracy, literacy or general employability skills, but who would benefit from participating in sbwa to help them find and keep work.
+- 16. Sbwa are available to claimants in England aged 18+ who are claiming JSA or in the ESA (WRAG), who are close to the labour market and will not have significant needs relating to numeracy, literacy or general employability skills, but who would benefit from participating in sbwa to help them find and keep work.
 However some colleges/providers will only be able to access funding for claimants aged 19+.
-Note: 18 year old JSA claimants are treated differently for availability and actively seeking work whilst undertaking training.
-Lone parents not on JSA or ESA(WRAG) are generally not eligible for SFA fully-funded training.
-Discussions will need to take place locally with the provider before offering places to this group of lone parents.
-UC claimants are eligible for sbwa opportunities and count towards our performance measure for the programme (please see Knowledge Management for more information). - 19.
+Note: 18 year old JSA claimants are treated differently for availability and actively seeking work whilst undertaking training - 17.
 If the partner of a JSA claimant is in a joint claim then they can take part in sbwa as they would be classed as a JSA claimant.
-There are exemptions for joint claims. - 20.
-Partners of ESA(IR) claimants are not treated as ESA claimants and cannot take part in sbwa.

-- 21. If a couple are both claiming ESA(C) then both are eligible to participate in sbwa. - 22.
+There are exemptions for joint claims. - 18.
+Partners of ESA(IR) claimants are not treated as ESA claimants and cannot take part in sbwa. - 19.
+If a couple are both claiming ESA(C) then both are eligible to participate in sbwa. - 20.
 JSA claimants/ESA (WRAG) claimants can undertake PET of up to 30 hours a week.
-For JSA claimants see information on JR. - 23.
-Claimant groups other than JSA, ESA (WRAG) and Lone Parents aged 18 24 who are entitled to income support solely on this basis whose youngest child is aged 4 are not eligible for sbwa.
-However where the provider agrees to other claimant groups joining the training and/or the employer agrees to take other claimant groups for WEP and GJI, they can participate BUT these must not be counted as sbwa participants and they must not be submitted to sbwa LMS opportunities. - 24. sbwa are not normally open to claimants on the Work Programme or Work Choice but in exceptional circumstances, where Jobcentre Plus is unable to fill a sbwa with non-Work Programme/Work Choice claimants, a District can approach all the Work Programme/Work Choice providers in their Contract Package Area to seek nominations.
+For JSA claimants see information on JR. - 21.
+Claimant groups other than JSA and ESA (WRAG) are not eligible for sbwa.
+However where the provider agrees to other claimant groups joining the training and/or the employer agrees to take other claimant groups for WEP and GJI, they can participate BUT these must not be counted as sbwa participants and they must not be submitted to sbwa LMS opportunities.
+This will probably be by exception to fill empty places. - 22. sbwa are not normally open to claimants on the Work Programme or Work Choice but in exceptional circumstances, where Jobcentre Plus is unable to fill a sbwa with non-Work Programme/Work Choice claimants, a District can approach all the Work Programme/Work Choice providers in their Contract Package Area to seek nominations.
 These claimants must not be submitted to LMS opportunities or be counted as sbwa starts.
 If WP/WC providers take up the offer of the places, then WP/WC providers will refer claimants directly to the various elements and JCP notification letters should not be issued to WP/WC claimants.
-25. Post-Work Programme JSA and ESA(WRAG) claimants are eligible to participate in sbwa.
+23. Post-Work Programme JSA and ESA(WRAG) claimants are eligible to participate in sbwa.
 Please bear in mind sbwa participants should be close to the labour market.